severo/PapaParse/README.md

 - Easy to use
 - Parse CSV files directly (over the network)
-- Fast mode
-- Stream large files (even via HTTP)
+- Stream large files via HTTP
-- Reverse parsing (converts JSON to CSV)
 - Auto-detect delimiter
 - Header row support
 - Abort
-- Can convert numbers and booleans to their types
 - One of the only parsers that correctly handles line-breaks and quotations

 Papa Parse has **no dependencies**.